finnishtransportagency/AVA/README.md

    1. `REACT_APP_FOLDERS_URL="value" npx react-inject-env set`
    2. To add multiple values on same line `REACT_APP_FOLDERS_URL="value" REACT_APP_FOLDERS_URL_2="value2" && npx react-inject-env set`
 4. Upload all files to S3 bucket to be hosted.

+## Other quirks
+For the time being GitHub Action uses 3rd party action to automatically bump the version number of the release.
+Make sure that there are no tags created by you starting with characters "v.", since that might cause some issues with the 3rd party action.
+No biggie, just remove those tags that have been manually created which are interfering with the 3rd party action and it should work.